Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Deciding satisfiability of the LG clausal class

 We establish properties of applying the \textbf{T-Res} rule to a flat clause and \textsf{LG} clauses.

-\begin{lem} In an application of the \textbf{T-Res} rule to \textsf{LG} clauses as the side premises and a non-ground flat clause as the main premise with Condition 2b.~of the \textbf{T-Res} rule satisfied, the top variables in the main premise pair constants or compound terms in the side premises, and the non-top variables in the main premise pair constants or variables in the side premises. \end{lem} \begin{proof} Assuming that a-priori eligibility is applied, the \textbf{T-Res} rule is simplified to: \begin{framed}
+\begin{lem} Suppose a \textbf{T-Res} inference happens to \textsf{LG} clauses as the side premises and a non-ground flat clause as the main premise, with Condition 2b.~of the \textbf{T-Res} rule satisfied.
+Then, the top variables in the main premise pair constants or compound terms in the side premises, and the non-top variables in the main premise pair constants or variables in the side premises. \end{lem} \begin{proof} Assuming that a-priori eligibility is applied, the \textbf{T-Res} rule is simplified to: